 As you start out from the Visitor’s Center, take a look around—you’ll see that the topography of the Preserve is indeed unique.
-There is a deep valley with Pidcock Creek running through it below, and the steep, forested inclines of the Heritage Forest on other side.
+There is a deep valley with Pidcock Creek running through it below, and the steep, forested inclines of the Heritage Forest on the other side.
 Head for the Stone Bridge if you want to tackle the more rugged trails on the far side of the creek—although there are quite a few gentle trails across the creek as well.

 Penn’s Woods is a short distance across the road from the Visitor’s Center.
 It has wide, flat trails suitable for strollers and wheelchairs.

 Thanks to a generous grant from Foundations Community Partnership, the Preserve features a Universal Access Trail.
 This widened and hard-packed trail is wheelchair accessible and connects the Visitor Center to the Pond through Penn's Woods, providing equal opportunity for education and exploration to all visitors.

 Perhaps the weather will dictate where you will want to hike, choosing between sunny warm areas or cooler forested trails.
 Did you know that on a hot summer day the temperature in the forest can be nearly 15 degrees cooler than in open settings?
 This is due not only to the lack of direct sunlight reaching the forest floor, but also to the evaporational cooling effect of moisture retained in the leaf litter and soil.